Continental’s New E-Motor Rotor Position Sensor: More Efficiency and Smoother Operations for Electric Vehicles

 - Continental strives to become one of the leading electric motor position sensor suppliers in addition to its strong position in engine position sensors

 “The growth in vehicle electrification translates into more synchronous motors in the car.
 This ranges from big and powerful ones like traction motors to smaller ones like electric pumps.
-Our standardized eRPS technology has a wide range of potential applications in electric vehicles,” said Laurent Fabre, head of the Passive Safety and Sensorics Segment at Continental.
+Our standardized eRPS technology has a wide range of potential applications in electric vehicles,” said Lutz Kuehnke, Head of Business Area Safety and Motion, Continental North America. .
 “Measurement precision, compact dimensions and the all-in-one sensor concept combining several functions add to a high level of integration in the car.
 Continental is one of the leaders in the supply of engine position sensors today.
 With the launch of the eRPS, we are now well positioned to be one of the leading suppliers for electric motor position sensors, too.”

 Compactness and precision make the eRPS the ideal choice for electric mobility